jswalden/streaming-json/src/stdlib/README.md

 by searching.)

 Ideally this package wouldn't invoke user-modifiable standard library functionality, for greatest faithfulness to standard library semantics.
-And if valid copies of standard library functions could be cached at package load (after ensuring package code is evaluated sufficiently early that no user code can modify the standard library), this could be done for stringification.
+It might, for example, cache valid copies of standard library functions at package load whose semantics it could depend on no matter what happens beyond them.

-But parsing is currently implemented using generator syntax and `yield*`.
-`yield*` depends upon certain standard library prototypes having their original function values -- thereby making `yield*` externally-hijackable syntax:
+But parsing and stringification currently both use generators &mdash; and specifically they use `yield*`.
+And `yield*` depends upon certain standard library prototypes having their original function values -- making it possible to hijack the behavior of `yield*` outside package code:

 ```js
 function* f() { yield 17; }